SEVEN MOST COMMON QUESTIONS, plus A BUG IN EDITING ROUTES and DOWNLOADING VEHICLE COST and CARBON DATA… Please Read!!!

-There is also a problem in how some route distances are displayed onscreen, but it is only a display problem.
-The route data used in the simulations is correct so simulation results are accurate.
+There is a bug in how some route distances are displayed onscreen, after changing a route line it may display an incorrect route distance.
+But this is only a display problem, the route data used in the simulations is correct so simulation results are accurate.
 The first time a route for a truck or train is drawn on the map, it shows the correct round trip distance.
 If you accept the route as first drawn then all is well and there is no problem.
 But if you drag and drop the route line to get it to follow a different road, the route distance onscreen does not update; it remains the same distance associated with the original route.
 Routes for airplanes and ships also have a problem with distance displays.
 The first time a route for an airplane or ship is drawn, it shows the correct round trip distance.
 However if you change the route by dragging and dropping the white globes shown along the route line, the distance then shown is only the one-way distance, not the round trip distance.
 We are working on this display problem.

 When you first create a route, you can drag and drop the route line to follow a different road than the one first shown onscreen.
 But after you create and save a route, you can only change stops and drop or pickup quantities on existing routes for trucks or trains.
 You cannot change the route line itself.
 When you click on “Edit route line” in the dialog box, it will display the route line onscreen covered with hundreds of little white globes.
 If you drag and drop one of those white globes it will distort the route line in a manner shown in the screenshot below.
 When this happens do not click “Update”, just click “X” in upper right corner of the route box.
 To change the route line of an existing route for a truck or train, you have to remove the entire route and recreate it.